rajatchauhan99/VC-Emotion-Detection/README.md

 VC-Emotion-Detection
 ==============================

-A ml model tells emotion from a given text
+An ml model tells emotion from a given text

 Project Organization
 ------------